Disaster Preparedness for Alpaca Owners

 Prepare an evacuation kit.
 This might include copies of registration papers (a source of identification), and a list of contacts, evacuation routes and health records.

 Develop a buddy system.
+You should consider having an arrangement with a buddy farm in a different threat area to house one another’s animals if an evacuation becomes necessary.
 You may not be readily available if an emergency occurs and may need to rely on others to help with your alpacas in an emergency.
 Post in your barn area a list of number and type of animals, the location of your halters, leads and disaster kit, your emergency contact information and contact information for your veterinarian.

 The following are websites that can provide addition information and tips: